Pomelo418/cooking-recipe-app/README.md

 # cooking-recipe-app
 This is a cooking recipe app.

-The backend is built with Node.js, express, drizzle, and neon database.
+The backend is built with Node.js, Express, Drizzle, and Neon database.

-The mobile frontend is built with react native and expo.
+The mobile frontend is built with React Native and Expo.